 He—and his mural—were welcomed.
 No criticism.
 No protests.
 Whether in conversations or in social-media posts, people seemed excited that a star of the art world created a site-specific work at their university.
 The Cynthia Woods Mitchell Center for the Arts, which invited eL Seed, staged programs around the mural.
 Classes discussed it.

-Organizers envisioned the artwork sparking impromptu conversations across faiths and among Muslims themselves; however, that hasn’t happened, says Emran El-Badawi, who heads the university’s Middle Eastern Studies Program.
-Maybe it was unrealistic to expect it would.
-He says the campus is so comfortable in its diversity and has so much public art that people “take this mural and initiative for granted.”
+But if organizers expected the mural might provoke contentious conversations, it largely hasn't, says Emran El-Badawi, who heads the university’s Middle Eastern Studies Program.
+The artwork has, in fact, very quickly blended in on a campus that is so comfortable in its diversity, and that has so much public art, that people, he says, “take this mural and initiative for granted.”
 Its presence here does not challenge how people see themselves: It confirms it.

 Yet, having an Arabic mural be no big deal might just be the big deal.
 It says that Arabic is an accepted part of an ever-growing American fabric.
 That’s a powerful theme, and El-Badawi says colleagues at other institutions have contacted him to pick his brain as they contemplate similar initiatives.